microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a boolean and a function.
+This hook will return a boolean and a function.

 1. boolean: whether the next incoming activity will be queued for text-to-speech
 1. function: a setter function to control the behavior